Amarna letter EA 7

 Amarna Letter EA7 is a letter of correspondence between Napḫurureya, king of Egypt, and Burra-Buriyaš the king of Karaduniyaš, and is part of a series of correspondences from Babylonia to Egypt, which run from EA2 to EA4 and EA6 to EA14.
 EA1 and EA5 are from Egypt to Babylonia.

-The letter demonstrates the existence of Middle Eastern trade routes through Palestine.
+The letter demonstrates the existence of Middle Eastern trade routes through The Levant.

 The artifact is no longer extant having been destroyed during a bombing raid upon the city of Berlin, during World War II.

 William L. Moran gave EA7 the title A lesson in geography.

 The letter reads (translation by Oppenheim):